-A 140 second animation of Da Vinci's designs for churches with centralized symmetry built up from squares, octagons and circles.
+A 140 second animation of Da Vinci's designs for churches with centralised symmetry built up from squares, octagons and circles.
 None were ever built.
 The sequence shows the relationship between six designs with octagonal central spaces selected from some thirty schemes drawn between 1487 and 1490.
-The tage shows the six buildings evolving upwards from that 2D prints and then evolving to disciple all seeks.
-As with all of the animations on hand, the movement is exceptionally sometic.
+The tape shows the six buildings evolving upwards from flat 2D plinths and then revolving to display all facets.
+As with all of the animations on hand, the movement is exceptionally smooth.

 sponsored by IBM UK, whose recent forays into Arts funding were featured in Express's Issue 5 piece on computer-sculptor William Latham.

-The expo comprises 120 drawings lent by major institutions in Paris, New York, Florence and Madrid, but transforms the traditional 2D representations by including 15 large-scale models of Da Vinci's visionary engineering intended - beech, iron, brass, leather and tallow are five different tapes on show which highlight the recurring geometric themes in Leonardo's studies of perspective, light and shade, perfect forms, branching and architecture.
+The expo comprises 120 drawings lent by major institutions in Paris, New York, Florence and Madrid, but transforms the traditional 2D representations by including 15 large-scale models of Da Vinci's visionary engineering